Runner Beans Overview

 Runner beans can be toxic if eaten raw.
-They contain lectins which are neautralised when cooked, which is a bonus as cooking also makes them more tasty and easier to digest.
+They contain lectins which are neutralised when cooked, which is a bonus as cooking also makes them tastier and easier to digest.

 The easiest way to cook is to top and tail the ends, remove the edges and slice lengthways with a sharp knife into thin strands before boiling or steaming for 3-4 minutes until tender.
-You can even purchase a bean slicer which will slice and string the beans for you speeding up this task up even more.
+You can even purchase a bean slicer that will slice and string the beans for you, speeding up this task even further.

 To freeze prepare the beans and blanche or add to a pan of boiling water for 2-3 minutes.
 Then transfer to a bowl of cold water until completely cool, drain and freeze in suitable amounts.
 Once frozen they will keep up to 6 months.

 Weeds can cause havoc with runner bean plants.

 Not only do they compete for the much-needed nutrients, moisture and space in the soil, but they can even restrict the growth of young plants.